BOLA360: Near-optimal View and Bitrate Adaptation for 360-degree Video Streaming

-{\bf Challenges of \threesixty video delivery.} A key challenge in delivering \threesixty videos is that they are an order of magnitude larger in size than a traditional (2D) videos~\cite{nguyen2018predictive, mangiante2017vr, dasari2020streaming}.
-The reason is that there are multiple tiles required to cover the \threesixty viewing sphere, with each tile encoded in multiple bitrates in a manner similar to a 2D video.
+{\bf Challenges of \threesixty video delivery.} A key challenge in delivering \threesixty videos is that they are an order of magnitude larger in size than traditional (2D) videos~\cite{nguyen2018predictive, mangiante2017vr, dasari2020streaming}. \threesixty videos require multiple tiles to cover the entire viewing sphere, each encoded in multiple bitrates akin to 2D videos.
 Further, a high resolution of 4K to 8K is recommended for viewing AR/VR media \cite{mangiante2017vr}.
-Thus, the data rate of a \threesixty video that delivers a 4K stream to each eye (x2) and allows the user to watch the full \threesixty viewing sphere (x8 tiles, say) is 400 Mbps, compared to about 25 Mbps for a traditional 4K video.
+Thus, the data rate of a \threesixty video that delivers a 4K stream for eight tiles and allows the user to watch the full \threesixty viewing sphere is 200 Mbps, compared to about 25 Mbps for a traditional 4K video.
 In fact, the data rate of such a \threesixty video is an order of magnitude larger than the US's average last-mile bandwidth \cite{usnetworkAkamai2017, usnetwork2021}.
-Additionally, when the user's viewport changes, say due to a head movement, the new segments that fall within the user's new \AF must be rendered within a latency of a few tens of milliseconds, so as to not cause a {\em rebuffering event} that results in showing either an incorrect/stale segment or no segment at all (i.e., blank screen).
+Additionally, when the user's viewport changes, say due to a head movement, the new tiles that fall within the user's new \AF must be rendered within a latency of a few tens of milliseconds so as to not cause a {\em rebuffering event} that results in showing either an incorrect/stale tile or no tile at all (i.e., blank screen).
 If the ``motion-to-photon'' latency exceeds a few tens of milliseconds, the user experiences a degraded quality-of-experience, or even cybersickness \cite{ZinkSN19}.